symbol/symbol-docs/source/guidelines/writing-a-guide.rst

     Is there any extra exercise that readers could try on their own?

-5. Write and code your guide!
+5. Write and code your guide.
 Check the `restructured text cheatsheet <https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst>`_ to style your text.

 6. Add the `code examples <https://github.com/nemtech/nem2-docs/tree/master/source/resources/examples>`_ under ``source/resources/examples/<language_or_tool>``.
-You can render fragments of code from a file inside your rst file.
+You can render fragments of code from a file inside your ``.rst`` file.

 ::